omarkmu/pz-omichat/docs/format-string-functions.md

 Note that functions that return multiple values return them as an [at-map](./format-string-at-maps.md).
 Individual return values can be accessed using the `$nthvalue(o n)` function.

-To include a literal space or multiple words in a single argument, text can be enclosed within parentheses.
+To include a literal space or multiple words in a single argument, text within functions can be enclosed within parentheses.
 Escapes will still function within parentheses, but they are only necessary to escape `)`.

 > `$set(_token (hello world))$_token` → `hello world`
 > `$reverse( ($)$() )` → `()`
 > `$len(($@-sign))` → `6`

-Other mods can [extend](./format-string-extensions.md) the available functions using the API.
+Other mods can [extend](./format-string-extensions.md) the list of available functions using the API.

-### Set function
+## Set Function

 The `$set(token ...)` function is a special function that can set the value of a token.
 It sets the value of the token `token` to `$concat(...)` and returns the empty string.

 This can be used to redefine existing tokens, or to define entirely new tokens within the string.
 To avoid collisions with tokens that may be added in the future, however, custom tokens **require** an underscore prefix.
 > `$set(_value 2)$_value frog$if($gt($_value 1) s)` → `2 frogs`

-### Math functions
+## Math Functions

 The majority of these functions map directly to their [Lua counterparts](https://www.lua.org/manual/5.1/manual.html#5.6).
 Functions that do not are noted as such.